FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
+##### ethip4gtpusw-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
 ## ./ip6
 ### intel-x710
 #### avf